 Note: You may register for Drawing Skills I and not Drawing Skills II.

 Drawing Skills II confirms and deepens the fundamentals that students have gained in Drawing Skills I. Units of study will include; observational drawing, the figure and portraiture, the use of ink, color and mixed media in drawing, experimentation of drawing styles, advanced perspective, shading and form, biological illustration, rendering, plus art history and vocabulary as it relates to drawing.
 Students will also experience an opportunity to develop their own personal drawing style by conceiving and developing a series of major drawings based on contemporary and/or historical issues of their choice.

 Note: There is no prerequisite for this course.

 PAINTING SKILLS (COLLEGE PREP) 9-12

-Painting Skills is a course for people who want to explore the various kinds of painting techniques introduced in General or Major Art.
+Painting Skills is a course for people who want to explore the various kinds of painting techniques introduced in General or Studio Art.
 Students will work with tempera, watercolors, and acrylics.